SatyaHarshithaDanda/Customer-Segmentation/README.md

-# 🛍️ Customer Segmentation using K-Means Clustering (from Scratch)
+# 🛍️ Customer Segmentation using K-Means Clustering

 This project demonstrates how to implement the **K-Means clustering algorithm from scratch** in Python and apply it to **Mall Customer Data** for customer segmentation.
 The goal is to group customers based on similar behavior or characteristics to better understand and target them.